jmk2142/SocialPizza/Readme.md

 Overall it's not so bad.
 I think I can narrow this demo down and clean it up into parts now that I understand the gist of the features and caveats.

+## Demonstration
+You can check out the demo on github pages at: https://jmk2142.github.io/SocialPizza.

+**NOTE:** The demo is _a lot cooler_ if you have two different computers looking at the same page at the same time.
+This is a _real-time_ app.

 ## Installation
 You need `bower` for this to work.
 See [Bower](https://bower.com) for details.